Hexagram 46升Pushing Upward

 The line branches, bottom-up, follow the Xun-below / Kun-above najia composition for Pushing Upward: 丑 (line 1), 亥 (line 2), 酉 (line 3), 丑 (line 4), 亥 (line 5), 酉 (line 6).
 Read against the Zhen palace, whose element is wood, the six-relatives assignments are: line 1 丑 (earth) — wealth (妻財); line 2 亥 (water) — parents (父母); line 3 酉 (metal) — officials (官鬼); line 4 丑 (earth) — wealth (妻財); line 5 亥 (water) — parents (父母); line 6 酉 (metal) — officials (官鬼).

-The shi line at position 4 carries wealth (丑, earth), the element that the Zhen palace’s own wood overcomes — the actor at the shi line stands above the resource the palace’s native element acts upon.
-This is the najia correlate of the line-4 Mount Qi offering: the actor at the founding-altitude position holds the resource over which the palace’s wood has controlling authority, and the offering ritualises the relationship between the ascender and the ground they have risen onto.
+The shi line at position 4 carries wealth (丑, earth), the element that the Zhen palace’s own wood overcomes — the mover at the shi line stands above the resource the palace’s native element acts upon.
+This is the najia correlate of the line-4 Mount Qi offering: the mover at the founding-altitude position holds the resource over which the palace’s wood has controlling authority, and the offering ritualises the relationship between the ascender and the ground they have risen onto.
 The ying line at position 1 carries wealth (丑, earth) as well — the receiving position at the bottom of the configuration is the same earthy resource as the shi line above, the seed’s ground identical in substance to the ground the rise will stand on.
-Read as a structural pair, the shi-ying axis of Pushing Upward says that the actor’s position above and the receiving position below share the same elemental ground, and the ascent is the journey of wood through that shared earth.
+Read as a structural pair, the shi-ying axis of Pushing Upward says that the mover’s position above and the receiving position below share the same elemental ground, and the ascent is the journey of wood through that shared earth.
 The structural correlate of the Xiang’s 地中生木: wood growing within the earth, the ascender rising through the medium that already holds the ground from which they began.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.